The little house cow herd in the picture above is made up of Pixie, her bull calf, Tinaroo, and our foster heifer calf, Coco. This is Pixie’s story.

 Pixie is a wonderful milk producer.
 She’s raising two calves AND giving all the milk we can use, with plenty spare to freeze for later.

-This may seem like a home-dairying dream come true, but the truth is that Pixie’s specialization as a high-volume milk producer comes at a steep price.
+This may seem like a home-dairying dream come true but the truth is that Pixie’s specialisation as a high-volume milk producer comes at a steep price.

 Modern dairy cows are a result of hundreds of years of careful breeding to produce an amazing goose who can lay golden eggs day after day: prodigious amounts of milk.

 Of all the modern dairy breeds, the one that’s synonymous with industrial scale milk production is the Holstein Friesian – the black and white cows you see in huge dairies and on milk bottles and the sides of milk trucks.

 (You know – the ones who are always depicted as smiling and happy, on green grass with blue sky behind them…)

 These cows are known for the highest volume of milk production of any dairy breed and are used in the most intensive (read: “unnatural”) dairy systems.

 Pixie’s story illustrates that when an animal is bred to specialise this heavily in one desirable trait, or function, all other functions have to take a back seat.
 Way back.

 The result is similar to what happens with mono-cropping, or mono-cultures: when you take a piece of land and make it unable to grow anything other than a single crop, it becomes unable to perform the functions necessary to maintaining its own health.
 And then you have to prop it up with lots of unnatural inputs to keep it from collapsing.

 Pixie’s First Calf – And Why Super-High-Production Cows Don’t Suit Home-Dairying